"Deep calleth unto deep at the noise of Thy waterspouts: all Thy waves and Thy billows are gone over me." - Psalm 42:7

 "THERE I WILL GIVE YOU MY LOVES"

-Now, there is a complete change in our expression, as the Lord Himself has become the goal that we seek.
+Now, there is a complete change in my expression, as passion to advance His Kingdom becomes the goal that I seek.

 "I am my Beloved's and His desire is toward me." - Song of Solomon 7:10